-Item Identified in Step One: Goals and Objectives from Step Three:
+Item identified in step one: Goals and objectives from step three

-Can it be accommodated by the new district structure?

-How will this service be strengthened by the new structure?

-How will this service be weakened by the new structure?

-What opportunities exist with the new structure?

-What threats exist with the new structure?

-Will there be a financial impact? (include a cost estimate)

-Tasks/Action Steps Who When How Will We Know it is Completed Possible Challenges Possible Solutions
+Goals and objectives from step three: Can it be accommodated by the new district structure?
+How will this ser vice be stren igthened by the new structur e?
+How will this ser vice be weak rened by the e new structure?
+What opportunit ies exist with the new str ructure?
+What threats exis st with the ne ew structure 9?
+Will there be a fil Will there be a financial impact? (include a cost estimate) Tasks/action steps Who When How will we know it is completed Possible challenges Possible solutions

-Other Comments:
+Other comments: